Well, this one really fits the bill.

 This recipe is a winner, however.
 I recently brought it to a Christmas party for our small group at church and it was a hit with all — health foodies and non health foodies alike.
 So — now I am sharing it with you!

 Our family loves hummus.
 Whenever we get to visit Whole Foods and there is a hummus sample, ours is the family that can’t keep away from it.
 Yours too?
 Now you have no reason to spend $5.99 for some small environment spoiling plastic container of hummus that you need to ration for your family.
 You can help the environment and your wallet too by printing this recipe and employing it in your kitchen.
 And even if you are not buying organic beans and using ajwain yet, you are making a great step in the right direction.
 We are all on the path towards whole foods together and getting there at different times and at different speeds.
 It is all good.

 One final point: you can make this recipe either with tahini or olive oil.
 So for those allergic to sesame seeds, or if you just don’t have tahini in your pantry, you have a sesame-free option!

-3 1/2 cups of soaked, cooked, and drained garbanzo beans (preferably organic and cooked with ajwain to aid w/ digestibility added to pot: 3/4 tsp per 2 cups dried beans – See my post on How to De-Gas Beans.)
+3 1/2 cups of soaked, cooked, and drained garbanzo beans (preferably organic and cooked with ajwain (you can read my post on it here) to aid w/ digestibility added to pot: 3/4 tsp per 2 cups dried beans – See my post on How to De-Gas Beans.)

 2 cloves garlic (See The Easiest Way to Peel Garlic)